xzackli/ReferenceImplementations.jl/README.md

 mysin(0.)        # prints "fast mysin"
 ```

-This works for slow functions that are nested inside other functions in the expression.
+This works for `@slowdef` functions that are nested inside other functions in the expression.

 ```julia
 @slowdef f(x) = begin println("slow f"); return mysin(x)^2 end